ctirpak/ctirpak.github.io/p6/README.md

 This project uses [Jasmine](http://jasmine.github.io/) to test a web-based application that reads RSS feeds.

+To run this project, open the index.html file.
+Each of the test cases will run and the results will be displayed at the bottom of the page.

 ### Passing Test Cases Written:

 1. Write a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.